dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-view.rst

 \http://localhost:xxxx/HelloWorld/Welcome?name=Rick&numtimes=4

-Data is taken from the URL and passed to the controller using the `model binder </mvc/models>`__.
+Data is taken from the URL and passed to the controller using the :doc:`MVC model binder </mvc/models/model-binding>` .
 The controller packages the data into a ``ViewData`` dictionary and passes that object to the view.
 The view then renders the data as HTML to the browser.

 .. image:: adding-view/_static/rick.png